-Heated floors provide a smart, efficient way to heat your home.
+Radiant heated floors provide a smart, efficient way to warm your home.
 As the name implies, heated floors radiate warmth from the floor up, keeping you warm and comfortable from head to toe during the cold winter months.
 As far as home improvement projects go, radiant heated floors are an economical way to update your home, enhance your comfort, and boost your equity.

 The two technologies of floor heating systems are electric and hydronic.
-Electric heated floors typically utilize thin, electric heating cable.
+Electric heated floors typically utilize thin, electric heat resistance cable.
 Hydronic floor heating systems use a boiler to heat specially treated water that is pumped through a closed loop of special plastic PEX tubing installed below the floor's surface.

 Hydronic and electric radiant heated floor systems share three main components: a heating element (electric resistance cable, or PEX tubing for hydronic systems), a contactor/control center, and an activation device (thermostat, timer, etc.).